saras-daton/AmazonSellerCentral/README.md

 ## Scheduling the Package for refresh

 The seller partner tables that are being generated as part of this package are enabled for incremental refresh and can be scheduled by creating a job in Production Environment.
-During 'DBT Build', the models get refreshed.
+During 'dbt Build', the models get refreshed.

 ## Models